 - Control, task, edit and review correspondence; distribute responses; archive and retrieve correspondence; and, report metrics.

-- Compile and provide SD and DSD with collection of their unclassified papers of historical value upon departure from office (i.e., "Chronicle of Tenure").
+- Compile and provide SD with collection of their unclassified papers of historical value upon departure from office (i.e., "Chronicle of Tenure").

 - Provide courier services; oversee the screening and delivery of personal (house) mail for SD and DSD.